Pharmacy Residency Iowa Methodist Medical Center

 - Hospital Size: 450 beds

-- Paid Vacation Days: 10 days of PTO.
-One comp day per four week learning experience.
-Residents have PTO available for illness, interviews, personal days, and extended weekends for travel to home or special personal or family events.
+- Paid Vacation Days: 15 days of PTO.
+Residents have PTO available for illness, personal days, and extended weekend for travel to home or personal or family events.

 - Leave: Professional Leave Attendance at professional meetings is considered part of professional responsibilities, not PTO.
 Medical and Personal Leave of Absence Residents may apply for a leave of absence for medical reasons, personal reasons, military service and jury duty per UnityPoint Health HR policy.

-- Travel: Reimbursement for all reasonable trainee expense including meeting registration, travel, hotel (double occupancy), and meals.
-PGY1 Residents typically attend two meetings, the ASHP Midyear Clinical Meeting and the Midwest Pharmacy Residency Conference. *Due to COVID-19 availability and participation may change
+- Travel: Reimbursement for all reasonable trainee expenses including meeting registration, travel, hotel (double occupancy) and meals.
+Residents typically attend two meetings, the ASHP Midyear Clinical Meeting and a regional residency conference.

 - Health Benefits: dental, vision, prescription drug, life insurance, disability